 All contacts who pressed digit for Do Not Call will automatically be added on Do Not Call list and the system will not send SMS and calls to that contact in all future campaigns.

 To enable the Do Not Call, just click on the “Enable Do Not Call” button.

 If you want your contacts to press “8” to be listed in Do Not Call list, just click “Enable Do Not Call” button, click choose either “Play Audio” and select the audio in the drop-down or the “Text to Speech” and enter a message to be played after contacts pressed the digit.
 Then select the digit “8” under “DNC Digit”.

 Step 6: Assign Phonebook

-You can assign the phonebook containing all your contacts.
-Adding multiple phonebook is also supported.
-Please note that the phonebook assigned cannot be changed once the campaign setup is finish.
+You can assign the phonebook containing all your contacts that you wish to call.
+Adding multiple phonebooks is also supported.

 Step 7: Set Caller ID

-Caller ID refers to the number that will show up to your recipient when the call is made.
+Caller ID refers to the number that will be displayed to your recipient when the call is made.
 Only Validated Numbers can be used as a Caller ID for Call Campaigns.
-You can add and validate a number by clicking “Add” beside the Caller ID dropdown.
+You can validate a new number by clicking “Add” beside the Caller ID dropdown.